Rashaad01/AM10-data-visualization/Final_Project/README.md

 3) Plaform Ease of Use: Olist must re-create a more intuitive category hierarchy to ease navigation.​ Additionally, delivery and product reviews to improve clarity on true product quality.

+Data Source: The data for this analysis is the **[Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)**.